-Our hardwood flooring checklist will help you learn what you need to know before you buy whether you buy online or at your local store.
-It’ll help you get all your facts straight so you can make the most informed choice and get the most for your hardwood flooring dollar.
+Our hardwood flooring checklist will help you understand what you need to know before purchasing this amazing flooring option.
+This article will help you get all your facts in line so that you can make the most informed choice and get the most for your hardwood flooring dollar.

-To start, here’s a brief video that goes over some of the absolute basics when it comes to buying hardwood floors: “Character”, Flooring board dimensions, hardwood photosensitivity and possible color changes overtime, and hardwood flooring surface hardness.
-Take a look.
+To start, here’s a brief video that goes over some of the absolute basics when it comes to buying hardwood floors.
+It touches on character, flooring board dimensions, hardwood photosensitivity, possible color changes, and surface hardness.
+Click on the button below to watch the video!

 Is Hardwood the Right Floor for You?